RoRoche/AndroidStarter/architecture.md

 All you need to know about [MVP fundamentals](http://hannesdorfmann.com/mosby/mvp/), [ViewState](http://hannesdorfmann.com/mosby/viewstate/) and LCE (Loading-Content-Error) is well explained in this website.

 Another useful tool is the [Android DataBinding library](http://developer.android.com/tools/data-binding/guide.html).
-Using this one makes our _View_ and our _Model_ tightly coupled.
-And to have a bidirectional binding.
+Using this one makes our _View_ and our _Model_ tightly coupled and having a bidirectional binding.
 It's the glue we were missing.
-With a few configuration, we can plug the view (its `layout.xml` file and `Activity`/`Fragment`) to the model (traditionally, a POJO).
+With a few configurations, we can plug the view (its `layout.xml` file and `Activity`/`Fragment`) to the model (traditionally, a POJO).
 I let the official documentation tells you how to use this library.

 To explain the MVP architecture using Mosby, I'm going to present the use case of _displaying the detail of a repo_.